 How Isometric charges for certification

 The price per tonne decreases when a supplier’s annual output exceeds the relevant threshold.
-This is calculated based on total certificates issued between January 1 and December 31 each year.
+The threshold is calculated based on total certificates issued between January 1 and December 31 in the prior year.

 As suppliers scale up, Isometric’s cost to certify each tonne goes down—so Isometric passes on these savings.